 What practical impact may the increase in minimum investment have?

-It is anticipated that the increase will lead to a decrease in the number of investors.
-Theoretically, this should result in faster USCIS processing times.
-In addition, because Regional Centers will be competing for less investors, their proposed returns on investment may increase.
-Also, their administrative fees to the investor may also increase to greater than $50,000.
-Finally, with the limits on gerrymandering census tracts, the prestige and attractiveness of the projects may diminish.
+It is anticipated that processing times will indeed be much faster.
+The increase in the investment amount will most likely lead to a decrease in the number of investors.
+In addition, because Regional Centers will be competing for fewer investors, their proposed returns on investment may increase.
+Also, Regional Center administrative fees to the investor may also increase to greater than $50,000.
+Finally, with the limits on gerrymandering of census tracts impacting the ability of developers to plan projects in downtown or more prosperous locations, the prestige and attractiveness of the projects may diminish.

 What is the difference between EB-5 and the E-2 Visa?

 The E-2 Investor visa is a temporary visa that can be prolonged indefinitely, with investment sums starting at approximately $100,000 (depending on the business).
 Only nationals of countries that have bilateral investment treaties qualify for the E-2 visa.
 The main disadvantages are that the status is temporary (unlike a green card), the investor must work in the company and reside where the company is located, and the status can be forfeited if the business experiences financial difficulties.
 There is no immigration analog of the E-2, so it cannot be used as a platform for a green card unless the US enterprise and investor qualify under another immigration category (e.g., EB-5).
 The E-2 visa application process is also subject to more consular discretion; there is no petition submitted to USCIS.
 This means that the E-2 decision of the consular officer is not appealable, whereas EB-5 related decisions are, in general.

 For how long is the green card valid under the EB-5 program?